-Get Your Sew On with These Simple DIY Stitching Projects
+Get Your Stitch On with These Simple DIY Sewing Projects

 DIY wedding projects don’t just save piles of pennies – they also can add heaps of flair and character to your festivities.

 “All you need to do is to start in good time,” says Mette Morgan, co-founder and editor of DIYWedding.org.